DIY PCB Board for Beginners

 Printing PCB layout

 Use steel wool or a kitchen scrub to rub the copper side of the cut-out laminate, removing the top oxide and photoresist layer.
-It will make it easier for you to stick the PCB layout design on the copper.
+This makes it easier for you to stick the PCB layout design on the copper.

 Transfer the printed PCB layout onto the top of the treated copper laminate layer (which will serve as the final PCB).
-Ensure the glossy portion of the paper is facing down and aligned with the piece of copper laminate’s sides.
+Ensure the glossy portion of the paper is facing down and aligned with the side of the copper laminate.

 Next, place the brown paper on top of the copper piece and the printed design paper.
 Press and iron the design onto the copper piece, with the brown paper serving as protection.
 While doing this, you need to ensure: